Haroon921/COVID-19-ML/README.md

 At the time, hospitals and healthcare facilities implemented strict infection control measures with increased intensity.
 So Microsoft need to develop a new way to give their customer a needed forecasting and reporting about this epidemic until we pass this situation safely.
 Here we can easily recognize how science, AI / Analytics can assist to remediate and minimize the risk.

 # Use Cases
-In this lab, we will be devloping two use case with multiple parametera.
+In this lab, we will be devloping two use cases with multiple parameters.
 The first use case will develop is to see the capacity for COVID-19 testing around the globe inlcuding 1) Seld-Quarantined 2) Healthcare Services-Priority

 # Data
 I will be using data from [Our world in Data which has the testing data](https://ourworldindata.org/coronavirus-testing) and [COVID-19 Data from John Hopkins](https://github.com/CSSEGISandData/COVID-19)